 This is my favourite small town in the world.
 I recently returned for the first time in eight years and I was not disappointed.

 Two words that describe Arrowtown perfectly are charming and delightful.
 This tiny, quaint town has kept its rich heritage, with boutique shops and cafes around every turn.

 Allow at least a couple of hours to visit, but half a day will be more appropriate.
-You’d be surprised how much there is to do in such a little town.
-Follow this guide and choose a few things that tickle your fancy while you’re visiting, or do them all if you’ve got the whole day!
+You’d be surprised how many things there are to do in Arrowtown despite it being such a little town.
+Follow this guide and choose a few Arrowtown attractions that tickle your fancy while you’re visiting, or do them all if you’ve got the whole day!

 Never before have I seen more character packed into one street.
 There is plenty to do here.
 Boutique shops filled with handcrafted goods line the streets.
 Whether you’re after a hand-stitched raincoat, souvenir or knitted beanie, they’ll have you covered.